techidaily/site-games-able/source/_posts/rectifying-discrepancies-of-installed-games-on-steam.md

 ## 2\.
 Add an Existing Installation Folder

- You can[change the default game download location on Steam](https://www.makeuseof.com/how-to-change-game-download-location-steam/) to save large games on a different drive or partition.
+ You can [change the default game download location on Steam](https://www.makeuseof.com/how-to-change-game-download-location-steam/) to save large games on a different drive or partition.
 If you have moved your games previously or had a custom location to store game data , Steam won't be able to find the game files and will show them as uninstalled.

  To fix this, you can manually add any existing game folders to the Steam client using Steam Manager.